Old Norse philosophy: Sources

 The most important source of Old Norse philosophy is the Poetic Edda, which consists of a number of poems dealing with mythology, heroic legends and moral teachings.
 According to Lee M. Hollander, the Poetic Edda is as important for the understanding of the ethical views of the Norse and other Germanic peoples as the Vedas are for understanding Indian philosophy and the works of Homer are for understanding ancient Greek philosophy.

 An important part of the Poetic Edda in regard to philosophy is its first poem, the Völuspá.
 It deals with the beginnings and destiny of mankind and his world.

 Another important part of the Poetic Edda is the Hávamál, (Note: "On level with the Sibyl's Vision in interest and significance is another Eddic poem, the Sayings of the High One (Havamal), which has been referred to as a Norse Book of Proverbs.
 It is largely a collection of wise precepts tersely expressed.
 Here we find the most direct and the most complete presentation of the Old Norse philosophy of life.") a poem on social conduct attributed to Odin, who was the god of war and wisdom and the leading deity in Norse mythology.
 It is considered the most important source on Old Norse philosophy, and has been referred to as the "Nicomachean Ethics of the North".

-The sagas give many glimpses into the Old Norse philosophy of life.
+The sagas give many glimpses into the Old Norse philosophy on life.